ahamburger/knit-gen-ai/tradeoffs.md

 One thing I wanted to better understand via this project was the tradeoffs between more verbose prompting, quality, and cost.

-An important takeaway was that using GPT 3.5 with the OpenAI [function calling feature](https://platform.openai.com/docs/guides/function-calling?lang=node.js) resulted in similar quality for this task as using GPT 4.0 (without a function call), and is much more economical.
+An important takeaway was that using GPT 3.5 with the OpenAI [function calling feature](https://platform.openai.com/docs/guides/function-calling?lang=node.js) resulted in significantly better quality for this task than using GPT 3.5 alone and is much more economical than using GPT 4.0.

 If this app had 100 user queries a day, the yearly cost for just the inputs would be roughly:
 * **$1495.77** using prompt engineering alone with gpt-4